jecksolovyev/com.whitedoc.docs/docs/source/pages/api/templateEnvelopeStructure/templateFields.rst

 PDF fields on template
 ======================

 You can use almost all fields above with uploaded PDF.
-List of allowed fields: text, number, currency, date and time, dropdown, choice, a/b, checkbox, dictionary, lookup, duplicate, formula, autonumber, signature.
+List of allowed fields: text, number, currency, date, dropdown, choice, checkbox, dictionary, lookup, duplicate, formula, autonumber, signature.

 It is necessary to send additional attributes like coordinates, dimension and the page for such fields: